Skip to main content

 When you challenge an increase, a rent officer or tribunal will calculate the maximum rent increase for your tenancy.

-The maximum possible increase is either 6% or 12%, but in many cases it will be lower than this.
+The maximum possible increase is 12%, but in many cases it will be lower than this.

 The increase that’s allowed depends on the percentage gap between: